 Laparoscopic cholecystectomy is the treatment of choice.
 Using video endoscopy and instrumentation through small abdominal incisions, the procedure is less invasive than open cholecystectomy.
 The result is a much shorter convalescence, decreased postoperative discomfort, improved cosmetic results, yet no increase in morbidity or mortality.
 Laparoscopic cholecystectomy is converted to an open procedure in 2 to 5% of patients, usually because biliary anatomy cannot be identified or a complication cannot be managed.
 Older age typically increases the risks of any type of surgery.

 For patients who decline surgery or who are at high surgical risk (eg, because of concomitant medical disorders or advanced age), gallbladder stones can sometimes be dissolved by ingesting bile acids orally for many months.
-The best candidates for this treatment are those with small, radiolucent stones (more likely to be composed of cholesterol) in a functioning nonobstructed gallbladder (indicated by normal filling detected during cholescintigraphy or oral cholecystography or by absence of stones in the neck).
+The best candidates for this treatment are those with small, radiolucent stones (more likely to be composed of cholesterol) in a functioning nonobstructed gallbladder (indicated by normal filling detected during cholescintigraphy Cholescintigraphy Imaging is essential for accurately diagnosing biliary tract disorders and is important for detecting focal liver lesions (eg, abscess, tumor).
+It is limited in detecting and diagnosing diffuse... read more or by absence of stones in the gallbladder neck).

-Ursodeoxycholic acid 4 to 5 mg/kg po bid or 3 mg/kg po tid (8 to 10 mg/kg/day) dissolves 80% of tiny stones < 0.5 cm in diameter within 6 mo.
+Ursodeoxycholic acid 4 to 5 mg/kg orally twice a day or 3 mg/kg orally three times a day (8 to 10 mg/kg/day) dissolves 80% of tiny stones < 0.5 cm in diameter within 6 months.
 For larger stones (the majority), the success rate is much lower, even with higher doses of ursodeoxycholic acid.
-Further, after successful dissolution, stones recur in 50% within 5 yr.
-Most patients are thus not candidates and prefer laparoscopic cholecystectomy.
-However, ursodeoxycholic acid 300 mg po bid can help prevent stone formation in morbidly obese patients who are losing weight rapidly after bariatric surgery or while on a very low calorie diet.
+Further, after successful dissolution, stones recur in 50% of patients within 5 years.
+Most patients thus prefer laparoscopic cholecystectomy.
+However, ursodeoxycholic acid 300 mg orally twice a day can help prevent stone formation in morbidly obese patients who are losing weight rapidly after bariatric surgery or while on a very low calorie diet.

-Stone fragmentation (extracorporeal shock wave lithotripsy) to assist stone dissolution and clearance is now unavailable.
+Stone fragmentation (extracorporeal shock wave lithotripsy) to assist stone dissolution and clearance is rarely done.

 Abdominal ultrasonography is 95% sensitive and specific for detecting gallbladder stones.

-Once symptoms develop (usually biliary colic), pain returns in 20 to 40% of patients/yr.
+Once symptoms develop (usually biliary colic), pain returns in 20 to 40% of patients/year.